finger-monkey/Muitiform_Attack/readme.md

 ## Requirements:
 * python 3.7
 * CUDA==10.1
-* Market1501, Sketch-ReID, SYSU and RegDB dataset.
+* Market1501 (will transform to CnMix), Sketch-ReID, SYSU and RegDB dataset.
 * faiss-gpu==1.6.0
 * Other necessary packages listed in [requirements.txt](requirements.txt)